 Prior to 2018, the base salary for all of the firm's managing directors, including the named executive officers, was \$250,000.
 After reviewing industry and peer practices, the Compensation Committee determined to increase the base salary to \$300,000 for all managing directors and to \$500,000 for our Chief Executive Officer.
 The increases for the named executive officers were intended to increase the competitiveness of the base salaries by bringing them closer to the median level of the peer group salary information presented by the Committee's compensation consultant, McLagan.
-The base salary increase represented the first ever base salary increase at Artisan for Mr. Colson, Mr. Daley, and Mr. Gottlieb.
+The base salary increase at Artisan for Mr. Colson, Mr. Daley and Mr. Gottlieb.
+No changes were made to the named executive officers' base salaries during 2019.